Starbucks: Europe

 In 1998, Starbucks entered the United Kingdom market with the US$83 million acquisition of the then 56-outlet, UK-based Seattle Coffee Company, re-branding all those stores as Starbucks.

 In October 2002, Starbucks established a coffee trading company in Lausanne, Switzerland, to handle purchases of green coffee.
 All other coffee-related business continued to be managed from Seattle.
 In September 2007, the company opened its first store in Russia, ten years after first registering a trademark there.
 After the Russian invasion of Ukraine, on May 21, 2022, Starbucks announced closure of all outlets in Russia, and in July it was revealed that a local restaurant manager, Anton Pinsky, is going to acquire Starbucks' Russian operating company OOO Starbucks and all its 130 stores.
 In 2008, Starbucks opened in Belgium, Bulgaria, the Czech Republic, and Portugal.

 In April 2009, Starbucks opened in Poland.
 In February 2010, Starbucks opened in Arlanda Airport outside Stockholm, its first location in Sweden.
 In June 2010, Starbucks opened its first store in Budapest, Hungary.
 In February 2011, Starbucks started selling its coffee in Norway by supplying Norwegian food shops with their roasts.
 The first Starbucks-branded Norwegian shop opened in February 2012, at Oslo Airport, Gardermoen.

 In May 2012, Starbucks opened its first coffeehouse in Finland, with the location being Helsinki-Vantaa Airport in Vantaa.
 In August 2013, the first Starbucks inside Dansk Supermarked opened in the department stores Salling in Aalborg and Aarhus in Denmark.
 In April 2014, Starbucks announced a store in Azerbaijan, in the Port Baku Mall.
 In November 2014, Starbucks announced its first Channel Island store, in the primary business area of St Peter Port in Guernsey.

 On April 21, 2015, Kesko, the second largest retailer in Finland, announced its partnership with Starbucks, with stores opened next to K-Citymarket hypermarkets.
 As of June 2017, three stores had been opened next to K-Citymarkets: In Sello in Espoo and in Myyrmanni and Jumbo in Vantaa.

 In February 2016, Howard Schultz announced the opening of stores in Italy.
 The first Italian Starbucks store was inaugurated in Milan on September 6, 2018, at which point Starbucks already had locations in 78 countries.
-In May 2016, the first Starbucks store in Slovakia opened in Aupark in Bratislava.
+In May 2016, the first Starbucks store in Slovakia opened in Aupark, in Bratislava.
 In June 2018, Starbucks announced the opening of stores in Serbia.
 The first store was opened in April 2019 at Rajiceva Mall.
-On June 1, 2019, Starbucks opened its first coffee store in Malta at Valletta, the 80th country that will have a Starbucks outlet.
+On June 1, 2019, Starbucks opened its first coffee store in Valletta, Malta, the 80th country to have a Starbucks outlet.
+In July 2025, Starbucks opened its first store in Iceland.